 Concurrently, E.A.T. was rebranded as Eat Bulaga! and began to simulcast its Saturday episodes on CNN Philippines as part of an agreement with Nine Media Corporation, marking a partial return of the program to its original home, RPN.
 Following the shutdown of CNN Philippines on January 31, 2024, the broadcast of the show was carried over to the replacement channel RPTV and was extended to weekdays starting on February 1, 2024.

-Sugod Bahay, Mga Kapatid! is a public service segment primarily hosted by Jose Manalo, Wally Bayola and Paolo Ballesteros (collectively known as the "JoWaPao") while Ryan Agoncillo, Ryzza Mae Dizon, Maine Mendoza and Miles Ocampo served as substitute hosts.
+Sugod Bahay, Mga Kapatid! is a public service segment primarily hosted by Jose Manalo, Wally Bayola and Paolo Ballesteros (collectively known as the "JoWaPao") while Ryan Agoncillo, Ryzza Mae Dizon, Maine Mendoza and Miles Ocampo serve as substitute hosts.
 The segment's concept is derived from the show's popular segment and predecessor, Juan for All, All for Juan, where hosts provide assistance and prizes to locals.
 The signature segment portrays Jose Manalo as the “Mayor ng Buong Bansa” (transl.
 Mayor of the whole country) for life.
-His perpetual “term” bestows laughter and prizes in his daily visits of constituents, co-barangays, and the Dabarkads.
+His perpetual “term” bestows laughter and prizes during his daily visits of constituents, co-barangays, and the Dabarkads.

 Gimme 5: Laro ng mga Henyo